i3thuan5/django-ranged-fileresponse/README.md

 [![Build Status](https://travis-ci.org/i3thuan5/django-ranged-response.svg?branch=master)](https://travis-ci.org/i3thuan5/django-ranged-response)
 [![Coverage Status](https://coveralls.io/repos/github/i3thuan5/django-ranged-response/badge.svg?branch=master)](https://coveralls.io/github/i3thuan5/django-ranged-response?branch=master)

+This project supports content range of specific dynamic views.
+The views are mostly designed for media API, like speech synthesis, video generators.
+If you need support content range in other situations, see [Three approches about content range]().

 ## About
 If you're in the situation that you have an authenticated Django view that returns files for download, you may have noticed that Safari 9.x doesn't play audio files